basic-1/basic-1c/b1c/docs/reference.md

 ### `CONTINUE` statement

-The statement makes the interpreter starting the next loop iteration.
+The statement moves execution control on the next loop iteration.

 **Usage:**
 `CONTINUE`